 Access arrangements are made before an examination series to enable a candidate with particular requirements to demonstrate attainment.

-Detailed information can be found in the JCQ Access Arrangements and Reasonable Adjustments.
+For most qualifications, detailed information can be found in the JCQ Access Arrangements and Reasonable Adjustments.
 Please see the current academic year’s document to keep up to date with any changes.

-You should apply for access arrangements as soon as possible after the course has begun:
+Apply for access arrangements as soon as possible after the course has begun:

 Make sure you specify which access arrangements you are applying for, especially if you select 'Other'.

 Section C of Form 8 must be signed by the person who undertook the testing.
 Please provide sufficient detail in your application to justify or show eligibility for the arrangements being requested.
 Failure to do so will delay the processing of the application and may result in a request for further information or a rejection.